blessed-sibanda/ansaz/book/1-introduction.md

 ## 1.1 What is Ruby on Rails

-Ruby on Rails is popular web framework that is written in the Ruby programming language that allows developers to quickly build powerful and robust web applications.
+Ruby on Rails is a popular web framework that is written in the Ruby programming language that allows developers to quickly build powerful and robust web applications.
 It’s commonly referred to as Rails and often abbreviated as RoR.